MISSISSIPPI CODE TITLE 45.

 on parole, supervised release or probation or as determined by the offender's

-requirement.
-Registration in any other jurisdiction does not reduce the minimum
+registration requirement.
+Registration in any other jurisdiction does not

 1. Section